robert-hh/Micropython-Editor/README.md

 - pye.py: Source file with comments and code for all versions.
 Runs on the Micros as well, but the file size is much larger than the stripped down version.
-- pye_sml.py: Source file without RE search and reduced line edit.
 - pye_win.py: an experimental version for the cmd window of Windows 10.
 It requires enabling the VT100 support, as detailed e.g. here: https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes
 - Pyboard Editor.pdf: A short documentation
 - README.md: This one
-- pye_mp.py, pye2_mp, pye_mp.mpy: Condensed source files of pye.py and pye2.py for
+- pye_mp.py, pye_mp.mpy: Condensed source files of pye.py for
 all MicroPython boards.
 In order to use it on an board with small memory like the esp8266, you have to put pye_mp.py into the directory esp8266/modules, esp32/modules or smt32/modules (micropython.org) or esp32/frozen (pycom.io) and